Light-cone sum rules with $B$-meson distribution amplitudes for the $B\to p$ form factors in $B$-mesogenesis models: Numerical results

 In Table~\ref{tab:input}, we collect the values and intervals of all input parameters used in our numerical analysis.
 For LCSRs, apart from hadron masses taken from \cite{ParticleDataGroup:2024cfk}, we need the proton decay constant $\lambda_p$ defined in (\ref{eq:deconst}).
 For that we take the interval from \cite{Lenz:2009ar}, determined from two-point QCD sum rule for the same Ioffe currents.

 Definitions and models adopted for the $B$-meson DAs entering LCSRs are described in Appendix~\ref{sect:appBDA}.
 The whole set of these DAs contains three input parameters, which currently have different levels of precision.
 The $B$-meson decay constant is very accurately determined from lattice QCD calculations.
 We adopt the average of $N_f=3+1+1$ results from \cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
 Still far more uncertain is the inverse moment of the twist-2 $B$-meson DA defined in (\ref{eq:lamB}).
 We use the determination of this parameter from QCD sum rule based on local OPE \cite{Braun:2003wx} (see also \cite{Khodjamirian:2020hob}).
 The third input for $B$-meson DAs is the ratio (\ref{eq:R}), for which the interval in Table~\ref{tab:input} is obtained by averaging the parameters $\lambda_{E}$ and $\lambda_H$ over three independent determinations \cite{Grozin:1996pq}, \cite{Nishikawa:2011qk}, \cite{Rahimi:2020zzo} from QCD sum rules based on different two-point correlation functions.
 Adopting the values quoted in Table~\ref{tab:input}, we tacitly choose for $\lambda_B$ and other scale-dependent parameters one and the same renormalization scale $\mu\sim 1$ GeV, which lies in the ballpark of the Borel mass scale.
 More accurate choice of scales demands computation of gluon radiative corrections to the correlation function, which is a technically quite a demanding task remaining beyond our scope.
+The choice of Borel-mass parameter and of effective threshold presented in Table~\ref{tab:input} is discussed in the next subsection.
 Finally, for the estimate of the inclusive width $B\to X_N \Psi$ used below in Section~\ref{sect:excl-incl}, we use the $b$-quark mass from \cite{ParticleDataGroup:2024cfk} at the scale $\mu = 3$ GeV.